pboethig/patterns/README.md

   You can setup a decoratorchain on wich you can modify the modified object again.
 But keep an eye on th first object.
 This passtern likes to change the base object!

+Proxypattern:
+- use this pattern to reduce serverload on heavy objects like indesignfiles from 1GB Imagedata or longrunning servicerequest The baseObjects gets only loaded 1 times.
+In reallife the initial load is asyncron via messaging